PhilMele/M3Project/README.md

-Set referrer to all return buttons make grants `active` for them to be displayed to users add possibility to make user granter or grantee in admin panel
+Set referrer to all return buttons make grants `active` for them to be displayed to users add possibility to make user granter or grantee in admin panel Say that in addgrant and other models where therei s interger, the value is capped to -2,147,483,648 to 2,147,483,647.
+Adding superior numbers would cause a `400` error.
+To avoid getting the error, I added some javascript at the bottom of the page that checks and disbale submit button if the value is higher than it should.

 COLOUR PALETTE
 #264653